zzs95/RISK-RAM/README.md

-# RSP_COVID
+# RISK-RAM

-Code for Region-specific Risk Quantification for Interpretable Prognosis of COVID-19
+Code for Risk-RAM: An Interpretable Deep Survival Prediction Model for COVID-19 Prognosis Using Chest X-Ray Images

 Backbone model:
 1. PRIOR